Mirandadaa/mica-gd300/lectures/proj-sound.md

 -----

 We will practice creating various types of movements and the spatial/temporal rhythms they make.
-Choose a short audio/music clip that has **no spoken words (instrumental only)** and strongly communicates moods and/or emotions.
-Pay attention to how the sound (and what it conveys) is structured and think about how to interpret it into visuals and motions.
+Choose a short audio clip that has **no spoken words (instrumental only)** and strongly communicates moods and emotions.
+Pay attention to how the sound (and what it conveys) is structured and think about how to *interpret* it into visuals and motions.
 How would you translate musical elements such as a beat, melody, tempo, harmony, timbre, etc. into visual elements?

 For example, different instruments and the layers of sound can be translated into different form elements.
 How the sound progresses over time can be translated into temporal rhythm.
 Think about the relationship between sound and visual.
 It can be amplified or it may fluctuate over time.
 It may be repeated multiple times.
 It may be obvious or ambiguous.
 It may support or contradict each other.
 There may be a hidden meaning/message behind what we see or hear.